StoreConnect/storeconnect-sensors-api-server/README.md

 ### `FeatureOfInterest`

 The main StoreConnect preoccupation is the ability to observe _phenomenons_ within a given store.
 From the StoreConnect point of view, any `FeatureOfInterest` is then the store or, even better, _parts_ of the observed store.
-These _parts_, and the store himself, are defined as a `Venue`.
+These _parts_ (or the store himself), are defined as a [GeoJSON](http://geojson.org/) value represented by the `FeatureOfInterest#feature` attribute to fit with OGC SensorThings API specification.
+This way, any `FeatureOfInterest` must contain an `encodingType` set as `application/vnd.geo+json`.

-That's why any StoreConnect Sensor API's `FeatureOfInterest` is encoded as a `Venue`.
-So the `FeatureOfInterest#encodingType` is always defined as the `Venue` type and the `FeatureOfInterest#feature` is always pointing to an existing `Venue` instance.

-_NB: The `Venue` type is a specific StoreConnect Sensor API type.
-There is no equivalent in the OGC SensorThings API._
+Following what we want to observe (the store himself or parts of the store), the associated GeoJSON would be a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) (in case of observing the whole store) or a [GeoJSON Polygon](https://tools.ietf.org/html/rfc7946#section-3.1.6) (in case of observing parts of the store).

+In addition a `FeatureOfInterest#feature` can (not mandatory) define the venue (or place) from which the associated GeoJSON coordinates (Point or Polygon) are related.
+To do that, this venue must :
+- Be declared as a [GeoJSON property](https://tools.ietf.org/html/rfc7946#section-3.2)
+- Named `venueId`
+- Have an integer value that point to the identifier of the venue that make sense in your external system

-### `Venue` and `VenueLocation`
+### `Location`

-A StoreConnect Sensor API's `Venue` is a _static_ location of a place. _static_ in the sense where a `Venue` can be fetched by an identifier, in contrast to a GeoJSON Point location that expresses a _dynamic_ location.

-In the StoreConnect Sensor API's data model, a `Venue` is used both in a `VenueLocation` and a `FeatureOfInterest`.

-In a `VenueLocation`, the `Venue` is used to contextualised the `VenueLocation#coordinates` attribute.
-This way, a `VenueLocation#coordinates` is relative to the `VenueLocation#venue`.

-In a `FeatureOfInterest`, the `Venue` is used to contextualised the `MotionEvent#location` attribute.
-This way, a `MotionEvent#location` is relative to the `FeatureOfInterest#venue`.
+A StoreConnect Sensor API's `Location` represents the location of a given `Thing`.
+This way:
+- the `Location#location` attribute is a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) representing the coordinates of this location
+- the `Location#encodingType` is always set as `application/vnd.geo+json` to fit with OGC SensorThings API specification

+In addition a `Location#location` can (not mandatory) define the venue (or place) from which the associated GeoJSON coordinates are related.
+To do that, this venue must:
+- Be declared as a [GeoJSON property](https://tools.ietf.org/html/rfc7946#section-3.2)
+- Named `venueId`
+- Have an integer value that point to the identifier of the venue that make sense in your external system

 ### `ObservedProperty`